juliancolumbres/FindMyVaccine/README.md

 ## Overview
 ### Description
-Find my vaccine is an app that allows users to browse for Covid-19 vaccination locations.
-With the app, users can look for a Covid vaccination location near their living areas.
+Find my vaccine is an app that allows users to browse for COVID-19 vaccination locations.
+With the app, users can look for a Covid vaccination location near their current location.

-### App Evaluation
+### Overview
-[Evaluation of your app across the following attributes]
-- **Category:** Health app
+- **Category:** Health
-- **Mobile:** This app will be developed for IOS devices' users
+- **Mobile:** This app is developed to run on iOS devices.
-- **Story:** Users find Covid-19 vaccination locations, and use GPS to navigate to that locations.
+- **Story:** Users find COVID-19 vaccination locations, and use GPS to navigate to that locations.
-- **Market:** Any eligible individuals who are looking to get a vaccine.
+- **Market:** All individuals who are looking to get a vaccine or are seeking more info.
-- **Habit:** Users would need this when they are going through the vaccination process
+- **Habit:** Users would need this when they are going through the vaccination process.
 - **Scope:** Shown locations depend on availability of vaccines at each site.
 This app can find nearby locations or sites near any specified zipcode.

 ## Product Spec